No. 7 Louisville women pull away from Wake Forest, 75-61 - WHIZ News

-Three layups by Jones sandwiched around one by Evans put Louisville up by 14 with just six minutes left.
+Three layups by Jones sandwiched around one by Evans put Louisville up by 14 with 6 minutes left.
 Jones added two free throws and another layup while Evans scored the Cardinals’ final five points.

+“I was just moving without the ball and being aggressive,” said Jones, who made 8 of 10 from the field, grabbed six rebounds and had five assists.

+Louisville shot 47% and outscored Wake Forest 10-0 on the fast break, which wasn’t easy considering the resistance presented by the Demon Deacons.

+“They had a good defensive plan,” said Evans, who was 6 of 15 shooting and had nine assists.
+“Once we got in our sets, we were really good because we had a lot of movement.
+But they would go from man to zone and zone to man, and it had us confused.
+We didn’t get a lot of open looks tonight.”

-Kylee Shook had 12 points and eight rebounds and Elizabeth Balogun scored 10 for the Cardinals.
-Louisville scored 28 points off 18 Wake turnovers, including 21-0 before halftime, to improve to 6-0 all-time against the Demon Deacons.
+Kylee Shook had 12 points and eight rebounds, and Elizabeth Balogun scored 10 for the Cardinals.
+They scored 28 points off 18 Wake turnovers, including 21-0 before halftime, to improve to 6-0 all-time against the Demon Deacons.

+Wake Forest forward Ivana Raca had 16 points and 10 rebounds for her third consecutive double-double.
+Christina Morra had 13 points and 13 rebounds, while Alex Sharp had 12 points and seven boards for the Demon Deacons.

 BIG PICTURE